Single-particle entanglement dynamics in complex systems: Complexity parameter space formulation of the ensemble density

 To distinguish $t_1$ from $t_2, \ldots, t_M$, hereafter we replace $t_1$ by $Y$.
-The product in eq. \ref{yparam} is over $M$ non-zero terms.
-As clear from the above, $Y$ turns out to be an average distribution parameter, a measure of average uncertainty of system, also referred as the ensemble \textit{complexity parameter}.
-As examples, here we give $Y-Y_0$, where $Y_0$ correspond to the initial complexity parameter, for the Hamiltonian $H$ (eq.(\ref{qrem})) and (eq.(\ref{off})) with $\rho(H)$ given by eq.(\ref{rho1}).
-Choosing localized phase as the initial condition ($b = 0$), and using eqs. eq.(\ref{rho1}) and \eqref{off} in eq.(\ref{yparam}) gives
+As clear from the above, $Y$ turns out to be an average distribution parameter, a measure of average uncertainty of system, also referred to as the ensemble \textit{complexity parameter}.